cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/introduction.rst

   PUT http://<host>:<port>/v3/namespaces/<namespace-id>/streams/<new-stream-id>

-If you are using the CDAP Local Sandbox, running on your local machine, you might make a ``curl`` call such as:
+If you are using the CDAP Sandbox, running on your local machine, you might make a ``curl`` call such as:

 .. tabbed-parsed-literal::